GiteonCaulfied/COMP4560_stokes_ml_project/README.md

 `Geoid_systematic_training.ipynb` is used for systematically training the models with their hyperparameters in the file `ModelList.txt` and saving them in the folder `1D_result`.

 `Geoid_visualisation.ipynb` is used for visualisation given a specific model's path.

+NOTE: `pip install cartopy` and `pip install pyshtools ` need to be run before using `Geoid_visualisation.ipynb` for visualisation.

 ## Mantle Convection Problem